 Being the inveterate researcher I am, I looked up Texas in the Library (that’s a place with books (information printed on paper pages and bound together)—popular before personal computers and Internet).
 I watched the weather reports on TV for temperatures and climate.
 I knew everything about its history and culture, or so I thought.
-Looking through elvin glasses, I was convinced that Houston was a paradise undiscovered.
+Looking through rose-colored glasses, I was convinced that Houston was an undiscovered paradise.

 Oh, silly me.
 Everyone was discovering Houston in the early 1980’s.
 It was a boomtown.
-People from all over the country, and the world, were flocking there like seagulls at a herring fest.
-I was less world-aware in those days and barely knew who was president of the United States, let alone that there was a recession on and Houston had jobs to hand out like girl scout cookies.
+People from all over the world were flocking there like seagulls at a herring fest.
+I was less world-aware in those days and barely knew the name of the President of the United States, let alone that there was a recession on and Houston had jobs to hand out like girl scout cookies.

 Skip ahead a few months.
-I had just gone through the lovely Houston springtime when the world explodes with wildflowers.
-Then came the dreaded southern summer.
+Winter was over and I had just gone through the lovely Houston springtime when the state explodes with wildflowers.
+I was in ecstasy until the dreaded southern summer landed on us like a hammer.
 Blankets of wet heat descended on the city.
 Sidewalks never dried after the nearly daily rain, mildew everywhere, flying cockroaches as big as Godzilla.
-What the F!@# had I let myself in for?
+What the F! had I let myself in for?
 We lived in air conditioning 24/7.
 The nights were as suffocating as the days.
 I learned what sweating really meant.
-But, I adapted as much as possible and tried to ignore the breath-stealing sauna that was Houston in the summer.
+I adapted as much as possible and tried to ignore the breath-stealing sauna that was Houston in the summer.

-I figured that since I was going to be there a while, I had to ditch the California license plate on my car because Texans, at that time, hated Californians swarming in and spoiling their nice little town.
-I bought cowboy boots, learned the Texas two-step and other indigenous ritual dances, I drank beer from the bottle, said, “y’all,”, got a curly perm for the hot weather, and ate crawfish.
+I figured that since I was going to be there a while, I had to ditch the California license plate on my car because Texans, at that time, hated the Californians swarming in and spoiling their nice little town.
+I bought cowboy boots, learned the Texas two-step and other indigenous ritual dances.
+I drank beer from the bottle, said, “y’all.”
+I got a curly perm for the hot weather.
+I even ate the disgusting little bugs that are crawfish.
 I had a vegetable garden with the required Okra and peanuts.
 My roses had the badge of Texas honor—black spot.
-But, most importantly of all, I learned to crush cockroaches with my bare hands.
+We had ducks in the backyard and a few beehives, too.
+But, most important of all, I learned to squash cockroaches with my bare hands.
 YEAH!

 However, all was not Pleasantville.
 “Houston, we have a problem.”
 There was a dark undercurrent that slimed everything it touched.
-Most of the true Texans I met had post Civil War attitudes about any one other than white, protestant, Texans.
-There was a deep racist tradition in Houston that, was, but hopefully is no longer, nearly impossible to uproot.
-Like the crab grass in my English garden, even a tiny speck of root left in the ground can sprout a jungle.
+Most of the true Texans I met suffered from post Civil War attitudes about anyone other than white, Protestant, Texans.
+There was a deep racist tradition in Houston that is impossible to uproot.
+Like the crabgrass in my garden, even a tiny speck of root left in the ground can sprout a jungle.
 Many Southern whites in Texas, in the 1980’s, weren’t at the point where they even tried to hide their resentment of blacks, Asians, and Mexicans.
-This outraged me, so I mainly hobnobbed with transplants like myself, and there were plenty to choose from.
+This outraged me, so I mainly hobnobbed with transplants like myself.
+Fortunately, there were plenty to choose from.

-In Houston, Lee and I lived in a nice, manicured lawn, pool-sporting subdivision that was as white and straight-laced as a Victorian bridal gown.
-People got to know their neighbors in Houston.
+In Houston, Lee and I lived in a nice, middle-class “subdivision” where every house had a manicured lawn.
+Our neighborhood was as white and straight-laced as a Victorian bridal gown.
+It was nice though to live in a place where people got to know their neighbors.
 Ours were decent, church-goin’ folk.
 They didn’t know we were heathens.
 When one of our neighbors moved out, we were sad to see them go.
 The house stayed empty for a while, then a lovely family, a doctor, his beautiful wife, and their two children moved in.
 Wonderful!
 Educated, well-read people with a good attitude about life.
 I was thrilled.
 But hold on there Sherlock, there was something amiss.
 The other neighbors were not happy about the new family.
-They were, cue dun dun ta dun music, Afro-American (not the words the disgruntled Texans used).
+They were, cue dun dun ta dun music, African-American (not the words the disgruntled Texans used).

 This was the last straw for me.
 We decided it was time to get out of Dodge and bought a home on the outskirts of town in a country neighborhood of custom-built homes.
 We had a large yard with Virginia Pine trees, a water well, and a huge fireplace that could heat the whole house.
-So, I, with Lee, and cat, settled into our gravel-road house where we didn’t have to talk to our neighbors.
+So, Lee and I along with the cat, Jezebel, settled into our gravel-road house where we didn’t have to talk to our neighbors.

 We tried to bring our ducks with us, but when Lee went to capture them, they all flew away.
 Oops, we didn’t think about that.
-As long as they are fed and have a pond, ducks don’t try to escape.
+As long as they were fed and had a pond, the ducks didn’t try to escape.
 Two weeks later, we got a phone call from our old neighbor, “Would y’all kindly come and retrieve y’all’s ducks.
 They’re takin’ over my pool, and sh&^^#%@ up a storm.”
 Lee tried, but they just kept flying away.
 I guess they found somewhere else to live, or our neighbor feasted on duck dinner for a while.
-We never heard again.
+We never heard from him again.

 Ducks are funny creatures so oblivious to humans, except at feeding time.
 It’s a delight to watch them go about their life as if we didn’t exist.
 Social creatures, they mate for life and the mother takes care of her young with a ferocious protective instinct.

 As ducks will do, they mate, nest, and lay eggs.
-We tried to gather the eggs before they hatched because we were getting too many ducks, but the mothers were clever about hiding their nests.
-I would sometimes look out the window into the back yard and see a momma, leading her babies to the pond.
+We tried to gather the eggs before they hatched because we were getting too many, but the mothers were clever about hiding their nests.
+I would sometimes look out the window into the backyard and see a momma, leading her babies to the pond.
 Peep, peep, quack, quack, she would teach them to swim.
 Very cute.
 Very fun to watch.